learn-co-curriculum/spring-mod-1-dto-revisit/README.md

 JSON format where we specify a certain team, but would mismatch the JSON format when performing a GET-all request.

-So what do we do from here??
+So what do we do from here?
 How do we get them _both_ to match?

 This is a use case for creating a separate DTO, despite only having one entity class, in order to meet the serialization requirements that are expected.